pfrivas/bikesharing/README.md

 ## Summary

 ### Key Results
-For the month of August in NYC, the most common users of CitiBike bikes are male-identifying subscribers and the most common locations for rides are in large metropolitan areas.
+For the month of August in NYC, there was a total of 2,344,244 bike rides.
+The most common users of CitiBike bikes are male-identifying subscribers and the most common locations for rides are in large metropolitan areas.
+Most rides are less than an hour long.
 Peak usage is during morning rush hour (8am-10am) and end or work day rush hour (5pm-6pm) commute times.
 The lowest usage hours are between 3 AM and 4 AM.
 These hours would be the best times to conduct bike repairs and redistribution of bikes from the most populated stations to less populated stations.
+The most common workday for rides is Thursday and the most common day overall for rides is saturday.

 ### Additional Visualizations
 - Comparing data across different months to visualize trends throughout the entire year